Cromniomancy: Specific methods

 One method is to place onions on a sacred altar to learn about friends and family far away and out of contact.
 The names of the beloved are inscribed on individual onions and left undisturbed until they began to sprout.
 The faster the sprouting, the better health and happiness was enjoyed by the friend named on the onion.

 Onions also provided romantic advice for the love-lorn.
 A woman trying to choose between lovers would carve out their names on separate onions.
+According to tradition, the onion that sprouted first was believed to unveil the suitor deemed most deserving of her affections.
 The one that sprouted first would reveal the suitor most worthy of her affections.
 Some sources have it that this should best be done on December 1.

 Answers to any question could be sought by inscribing yes and no on two separate onions and planting them to see which sprouted first.

-A method practiced in southern Germany to predict the weather for the following year goes like this: At Silvester evening twelve big, sphere- like pieces of onion are taken and put on a wooden board in a row.
+A method practiced in southern Germany to predict the weather for the following year goes like this: At Silvester evening twelve big, sphere-like pieces of onion are taken and put on a wooden board in a row.
 They represent the months from January to December.
 Then a grain of salt is put into every piece of onion, and the whole thing is left overnight in a room without heating, but without frost.
 The amount of liquid in every onion piece tells how much rain/snow there will be in the respective month.